talamortis/OregonCore-Modules/modules_scripts/mod-pocket-portal/README.md

 ## Database Setup
-The sql files are located in mod-pocket-portal/sql and mod-TeleNPC2/sql They will be imported into your database automatically, assuming you have DatabaseUpdater.Enabled = 1 set in your oregoncore.conf file.
+The sql files are located in mod-pocket-portal/sql and mod-TeleNPC2/sql They will be imported into your database automatically, assuming you have.
+* DatabaseUpdater.Enabled = 1
+* set in your oregoncore.conf file.

-To do it manually, just run all the sql files located in <source_of_oregoncore>/modules/mod-pocket-portal/sql and mod-TeleNPC2/sql.
+### To do it manually, just run all the sql files located in <source_of_oregoncore>/modules/mod-pocket-portal/sql and mod-TeleNPC2/sql.

 ## Server Config Setup
 ### On Windows
-Modify the dabatase table world.mod_config. there are 4 entries:
+Modify the dabatase table world.mod_config there are 4 entries.
 * PocketPortal.Enable = 1
 * Portal.NpcDuration = 60(seconds)
 * TeleNPC.Enable = 1
 * TeleNPC.Announce = 1

 ### On Linux
-Modify the dabatase table world.mod_config .
-there are 4 entries:
+Modify the dabatase table world.mod_config there are 4 entries.
 * PocketPortal.Enable = 1
 * Portal.NpcDuration = 60(seconds)
 * TeleNPC.Enable = 1
 * TeleNPC.Announce = 1

 ## Start the server and enjoy
 Done, you are ready to use Pocket Portal...
 Go online, .add item (entry 90044 by default) and try it out!